 You should know that home accessory trends are just as fickle as accessories in the fashion world.
-If you're like most, you get your decorating ideas from the latest design magazines, watching decorating shows, and going for occasional strolls through home furnishing stores.
+If you're like most, you get your decorating ideas from the latest design magazines, watching decorating shows, or going for occasional strolls through home furnishing stores.

 At one time or another, we've all been caught up in the latest craze in home fashion.
 For instance, maybe you wanted to pay homage to the sea.
 Your living room was awash in sand and surf colors, coral specimens, and delicate seashells on display.
 If you're near the beach, it isn't that much of a stretch.
 But if you live in Pittsburgh, the coastal movement might not be the best choice.

 Decor trends regularly shift with the winds of change, leaving you stuck with yesterday’s accessories and furnishings.
 Trying to keep up with the latest trends becomes frustrating and expensive.
 Instead, it makes more sense to jump ship and stick with the basics, like classic accessories that rarely ever go out of style.
-That way you can throw in a trendy item here or there, but the look will always be timeless.
+That way, you can throw in a trendy item here or there, but the look will always be timeless.

 1. Candle Holders

-Greenery (of the real or silk variety) adds life to a room and will look beautiful for many years.
+The greenery of a plant adds life to a room and will look beautiful for many years.
 Buy the tallest floor plants your space can handle.
 High ceilings will dwarf most average size trees.
 Make sure your container is in proportion to the plant size.
 Think about smaller plants for side tables.
 To me, nothing is more timeless than a boxwood in a white ceramic urn—great for a side table.

 5. Lamp Pairs

 A pair of substantial lamps will add symmetry to traditional rooms and will provide ambient home lighting.
-A pair of cream-colored, ceramic lamps will most likely serve you for decades.
-You can periodically add new lamp shades to update their look.
+A pair of cream-colored ceramic lamps will most likely serve you for decades.
+You can periodically add new lampshades to update their look.

 How easy is this one?
 If you are not a voracious reader, simply shop garage sales and thrift stores to find hard-bound books to add that lived-in quality to a room.
 Look for book covers in colors that coordinate and contrast with your furnishings.
 Vary the way you display them.
 Stack them one on top of another and place others between a pair of eye-catching bookends.